atzm/oftroute/README.rst

 Introduction
 ============
-oftrace is an OpenFlow network tracing tool like traceroute(8) implemented as `Ryu <http://osrg.github.io/ryu/>`_ application.
-It enables you to investigate forwarding route based on each flow entries on OpenFlow Switches.
+oftrace is an OpenFlow network tracing tool like traceroute(8) but works on Layer-2, implemented as `Ryu <http://osrg.github.io/ryu/>`_ application.
+It enables you to dynamically investigate forwarding route without changing any your production flow entries.

 Currently oftrace provides three commands below: